In 2018, total direct and indirect greenhouse gas emissions (GHG) scope 1-2-3, amounted to approximately 1.97 million tonnes

 - the use of natural gas as a primary energy source.
 The use of natural gas instead of oil products or coal is one of the most beneficial and feasible ways of reducing carbon dioxide emissions (CO2) and can make a significant contribution to achieving the objective of reducing greenhouse gas emissions;

-- use of electricity from renewable sources, in 2017, Snam increased the consumption of electricity produced from renewable sources, which passed from 28% in 2016 to 35% in 2017, thus avoiding emissions into the atmosphere of approx. 11,040 tonnes of CO2eq (7,860 tonnes of CO2eq with respect to those of 2016).
-The emissions avoided correspond to approximately 35% of total indirect Scope 2 emissions;
+- use of electricity from renewable sources, in 2018, Snam increased the consumption of electricity produced from renewable sources, which passed from 35% in 2017 to 37% in 2018, thus avoiding emissions into the atmosphere of approx. 12,100 tonnes of CO2eq (11,040 tonnes of CO2eq with respect to those of 2017).
+The emissions avoided correspond to approximately 39% of total indirect Scope 2 emissions;

-- promotion of energy efficiency through the installation of photovoltaic panels in building construction;
+- promotion of energy efficiency through the installation of photovoltaic panels in building construction and through the activities of TEP;

 Besides, Snam participates to Climate Disclosure Project (CDP) questionnaire, CDP beeing one of the world’s most important non-for-profit organization, which assesses companies’ transparency in the disclosure of information on climate change and greenhouse gas emissions, as well as in the management of water resources.
-In 2017, we were confirmed in the exclusive A list of the CDP.
+In 2018, we entered in the A- list of the CDP.

 Total direct ghg emissions - scope1 (ktCO2eq)